mockyeah/mockyeah/packages/mockyeah-docs/book/Snapshots/Overview.md

 # Snapshots Overview

-mockyeah provides the ability to capture service snapshots from real services and playing them back later as mock services.
+mockyeah provides the ability to suite service snapshots from real services and playing them back later as mock services.
-While recording, mockyeah proxies all received requests to configured hosts and captures their responses as snapshots.
+While recording, mockyeah proxies all received requests to configured hosts and suites their responses as snapshots.
 Snapshots include: response body, method, headers, status code, latency, and path.

 See [`record`](../API/record.md), [`recordStop`](../API/recordStop.md), and [`play`](../API/play.md).